7NithinShetty/NthnShtty/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working for Hitachi Rail STS as a RAMS Engineer
+- 🔭 I’m currently working for Hitachi Rail STS as a RAMS Engineer.
-- 🌱 I’m currently learning Web Designing and Developing
+- 🌱 I’m currently learning Web Designing and Developing.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...